mattermost/docs/source/process/pre-release.md

 #### Setting up Active Directory/LDAP

-Instructions for setting up AD/LDAP SSO are available in the [deployment guide.](http://docs.mattermost.com/deployment/sso-ldap.html)
+Instructions for setting up LDAP/AD SSO are available in the [deployment guide.](http://docs.mattermost.com/deployment/sso-ldap.html)

 #### Support

 After completing the [contact form](https://about.mattermost.com/contact/) to receive the pre-released version of Mattermost Enteprise Edition you should be in email contact with a support team who can help with your evaluation.

-Note: If you received a requested a pre-release of Enterprise Edition before January 21 it was the v1.3 edition, you can [contact Mattermost](https://about.mattermost.com/contact/) to receive the v1.4 discussed here.
+Note: If you received a pre-release of Enterprise Edition before February 1, 2016 you should have been contacted to use the latest release, `ENT-6`.
+If not, can [contact Mattermost](https://about.mattermost.com/contact/) to receive the latest version.